 Understanding Pigment Formation

 To understand how these treatments work, it is helpful to know how pigment forms in the skin.
 In the deeper layers, specialised cells called melanocytes produce pigment within structures known as melanosomes.
-These melanosomes, with their dendritic (branch-like) extensions, deposit pigment into surrounding cells, leading to visible pigmentation on the skin’s surface.
+These melanosomes deposit pigment into surrounding cells, leading to visible pigmentation on the skin’s surface.
 Effective treatments target various stages of this process to suppress excess pigmentation and reduce the appearance of dark spots.

 Topical Treatments